-At that time I was fascinated by the dynamic of natural structures and patterns and their relation to textile structures.
-By observing these structural patterns of nature I found the same system of textile language and its expressions all around me.
-This observation inspired me to focus my work on the exploration of materials and fabrication techniques and their tridimensional capabilities to translate the forms we find in nature into experimental jewelry pieces.
-For my final thesis, I presented a collection of contemporary textile jewelry pieces inspired by the structures and dynamics of underwater creatures.
+I have always been fascinated by the dynamic, structures and pattern of the natural world.
+By observing and wonder the natural world I find a infinity source and inspiration and a beautiful parallel to the textile world, its language and its expressions.
+This fascination and observation inspired me to focus my final graduated thesis project on the exploration of materials and fabrication techniques and their tridimensional capabilities, to design a collection of contemporary textile jewelry, inspired by the structures and growing patterns of underwater creatures.
 I called this collection “La Loupe”.

-From top left to right: Top view of sculptural ring / Earring: alpaca silver and woven hand-dyed silk yarn / Kinetic Necklace: alpaca silver and woven cotton yarn / Sculptural ring: Alpaca silver and cotton yarn / Kinetic ring: alpaca silver and cotton yarn / Necklace: leather. jorgelinalopez.com
+From top left to right: Top view of sculptural ring / Earring: alpaca silver and woven hand-dyed silk yarn / Kinetic Necklace: alpaca silver and woven cotton yarn / Sculptural ring: Alpaca silver and cotton yarn / Kinetic ring: alpaca silver and cotton yarn / Necklace: leather.
+(Link to Portfolio)

-The name La Loupe (from french loupe /lo͞op/=magnifying glass), is aroused from the idea of observation and exploration of the natural world and what is around us.
-An object that allows me to take a closer look and observe the beauty of a world within our world.
+The name La Loupe (from french loupe /lo͞op/=magnifying glass), aroused from the idea of the object as representation of the act of observe and explore the natural world and what is around us.
+An object that allows us to take a closer look and wonder the beauty of a world within our world.

-We finished some prototypes and it was such a great collaborative experience.
-But in 2015, destiny and love led me in a new direction and I left Argentina to relocate to the USA.
-This collection never got to the process of production and La Loupe Design was on standby for a little while.
+We finished some prototypes and it was such a great collaborative experience, but this collection never got to the process of production since destiny and love led me in a new direction and La Loupe Design was on standby for a little while.

 The first collection with Marco allowed us to find the dynamic of our design process, fusing our different aesthetic influences and creative approaches.